Gaming On-the-Go Has Never Been Better

 Credit: Tom’s Guide

 On the hardware side, Vita uses a 5-inch capacitive touch screen and a unique, rear-mounted touchpad for use with games like LittleBigPlanet and Tearaway.
 Thanks to the Vita's Remote Play functionality, you can even use this device to play your PS4 games when you're away from your TV.
+While the Vita is a bit hard to track down these days, it's still receiving new games to this date, and remains a great buy in 2018 due to just how versatile it is.

 The dual-screen design of New 3DS XL uses a stereoscopic 3D top screen and a touch-sensitive bottom screen accompanied with traditional button controls.
 New 3DS XL systems have a little more horsepower compared to original 3DS systems, and include a C-Stick for dual analog control, as well as two additional shoulder buttons.